Ivar Smilga: Relations with Stalin

 During the war between Russia and Poland, in 1920, Smilga headed the Revolutionary Military Council of the Western Front, whose military commander was Mikhail Tukhachevsky.
 When the Red Army met unexpectedly strong resistance as it reached the outskirts of Warsaw, Tukhachevsky ordered the Southwestern front to turn northwards, but Stalin, who was the front's political commissar, refused, preferring to capture Lwow.
-At the Tenth party congress in March 1921, there was a secret session on why Russia lost the war, at which - according to Trotsky - "Stalin came out with the declaration, equally startling in its viciousness and untruthfulness, that Smilga...had 'deceived the Central Committee' by 'promising' to take Warsaw by a definite date...I protested on the spot against this startling insinuation: Smilga's 'promise' meant merely that he had hoped to take Warsaw."
+At the Tenth party congress in March 1921, there was a secret session on why Russia lost the war, at which – according to Trotsky: